AniketDev7/seeded-gatsby-1/README.md

 About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-About this project: Create professional marketing-themed website using Gatsby.
+About this project: Create professional marketing-themed website using Gatsby..

 ![contentstack-gatsby-starter-app](/src/images/readme.png)